Kalkihe/Deminder/Documentation/Use-Cases/UC_Show_subtasks/showSubtaskUsecase.md

 ## 4.1 App opened on screen

-To manage a subtask the app must be running and opened on the screen.
+To show a subtask in the deadline overview, the app must be running and opened on the screen.

-## 4.2 The deadline to be managed is already created
+## 4.2 The subtask to be shown is already created

-To manage a subtask, it has to exist.
+To show a subtask in the deadline overview, it has to exist.

 # 5. Postconditions